kodecocodes/swift-style-guide/README.markdown

 Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

+The aim for comments though, is to write simple, clear code that doesn't require much explaintion.
+If something multiple complex pieces of behaviour are being performed, break them out into separate functions with good clear names.

+Most properties should have a comment.
+Use /// for property comments as it'll show up in contextual help.

 ## Classes and Structures